 British art making has been at the heart of a wide range of worldwide networks and dialogues, from the material culture of Anglo-Saxon Britain through the painting and sculpture of eighteenth-century and Victorian Britain, to British Modernism and Britart.

 Investigate notions of national, imperial, cosmopolitan and global visual and material cultures; engage with debates about British and European cultural identity and study a variety of works that you can study from painting, sculpture and architecture, through to graphic art, design and craft.
 You can explore photography, installation, performance and contemporary works engaging with new media, digital and other innovative technologies.
-You’ll also be able to study modules that are jointly designed and taught in collaboration with our partners (eg the Tate or the V&A).
+You’ll be able to study a module that is jointly taught in collaboration with our partners (eg the Tate or the V&A).

 We are one of the largest History of Art departments in the UK.
 We have developed successful partnerships with museums, galleries and country houses that will enrich your studies, and may offer you placement opportunities and privileged access to collections.

 You play an active role in building your degree, furthering your specialist interests, and designing exciting research projects.
 You can study works of art from different periods or focus on a specific period or issue.

 You will also develop a heightened methodological awareness, helping you to forge a more sophisticated understanding of how artworks create meaning and why some artworks have been deemed culturally more significant than others.